nikgeo01/Pygame-project----Rider-/README.md

 6. Reach the finish line to score points.
 Each player can score once per timeout period.
 7. The game ends when one player reaches a score of 3.
 The winner is displayed on the screen.

+## Game Features (Not Implemented)
+While the current version of the Rider Game provides an enjoyable racing experience, there are several additional features that could be considered for future development:

+- Multiple Levels: The game currently features a single track.
+Adding multiple levels with different designs and challenges would enhance gameplay variety.
+- Game Modes: Introducing different game modes, such as time trial, lap race, or elimination, would provide players with diverse gameplay experiences.
+- Power-ups: Including power-ups on the track, such as speed boosts or temporary invincibility, would add excitement and strategic elements to the gameplay.
+- AI Opponents: Adding AI-controlled cars as opponents would enable single-player gameplay and allow players to compete against computer-controlled opponents.
+- Online Multiplayer: Implementing online multiplayer functionality would enable players to compete with friends or other players worldwide.

 ## Requirements
 - Python
 - Pygame